stamen/spatial-dataviz-for-data-scientists/README.md

 [<img src="images/toner-zoom0.png">](http://maps.stamen.com/toner/#0/0/0)

-D3 is convenient and it gives all these projections _names_, but if you're using anything other than D3, you might need to know your projection's [EPSG code](http://epsg.io).
+Note: D3 is convenient and it gives all these projections _names_, but if you're using anything other than D3, you might need to know your projection's [EPSG code](http://epsg.io).

 A few you might memorize after a while:
   * [EPSG:4326](http://epsg.io/4326) "unprojected" latitude / longitude (a "geographic" projection)